Ben Affleck, Jennifer Garner Reportedly Not Divorcing After Actor’s Rehab

 “I want to live life to the fullest and be the best father I can be.
 I want my kids to know there is no shame in getting help when you need it, and to be a source of strength for anyone out there who needs help but is afraid to take the first step,” he wrote.

 Back in June 2015, Batman movie star Ben Affleck and Jennifer Garner issued a joint statement citing that they both have mutually decided to end their decade-long marriage.
-Since the public statement they issued, both of them stayed separated but choose to live under the same roof.
+Since the public statement they issued, both of them stayed separated but chose to live under the same roof.
 They both have even taken family vacations together and recently celebrated the holidays together in Montana.

-Earlier this month, People Magazine reported that a source close to the Pearl Harbor movie actress revealed to them that both Ben and Jen reportedly called off their divorce because the actress really thinks that if they both will give their marriage a try, they may reconcile their earlier differences.
+Earlier this month, People magazine reported that a source close to the Pearl Harbor movie actress revealed to them that both Ben and Jen reportedly called off their divorce because the actress really thinks that if they both will give their marriage a try, they may reconcile their earlier differences.

 “There is always a chance of reconciliation.
 They love each other.
 They also really, really love their kids, and those kids love their parents,” the source added.